St. Scholastica's Academy, Pampanga: Student Council Organization (SCO)

 The Student Council Organization is the representative of the secondary school students of St. Scholastica's Academy.
-It is composed of the SCO officers (President, Vice-President for External Affairs, Vice-President for Internal Affairs, Secretary, Treasurer, Auditor, PRO) and Class Presidents and Secretaries.
+It is composed of the SCO officers (President, Vice-President, Secretary, Treasurer, Auditor, PRO) and Class Presidents and Secretaries.

 The SCO makes the rules and regulations needed to carry out its objectives but subjects to the approval of the High School Principal.

 It shall enact measures that complement and supplement the work in school and serve as the coordinating body of all student organizations.